ringcentral-ruby/lita-ringcentral/README.md

 The API documentation, useful for plugin authors, can be found for the latest gem release on [RubyDoc.info](http://www.rubydoc.info/gems/lita-ringcentral).

+## To Do

+1. User address book lookup.

 ## Change Log

 See [CHANGELOG.md](CHANGELOG.md)